midtown-ai/glossary/glossary/p.md

 # Precision

+ ~ of all the instances the model predicted as positive, how many were actually positive?

+ ~ how many of the predicted positive cases were truly positive

  Metric used for [model evaluation] when the cost of false positives is high.
 An example task could be spam detection, when we don't want to incorrectly classify legitimate emails as spam.

  Precision is the fraction of the tumors that were predicted to be malignant (of one call) that are actually malignant (of that class).

  ```
 # TP : a cat is recognized as a cat
-# FP : a cat is recognized as a dog
+# FP : a dog is recognized as a cat

                TP               # samples in class that are correctly identified
 Precision = --------- =    --------------------------------------------------------